Australian Art Orchestra: With Peter Knight 2013-2023

 Since Grabowsky's departure the Australian Art Orchestra developed an even more contemporary style under Peter Knight's direction.
+Knight became Artistic Director and co-CEO in 2013, succeeding founding director Paul Grabowsky who had led the ensemble for nearly 20 years.
+During his tenure from 2013 to 2023, Knight restructured the organisation and commissioned over 100 new works and collaborations from diverse international and Australian artists.

+Under Knight's leadership, the AAO secured multi-year funding from the City of Melbourne, Creative Victoria, and the Ian Potter Cultural Trust for its Pathfinders – Music Leadership Program, an initiative supporting emerging artists and music leaders.
+The Orchestra also launched the 25th Anniversary Solo Series in 2019, featuring monthly video releases of solo improvisations by twelve AAO collaborators.

-Knight instigated collaborations with international composers, including iconic American composer Alvin Lucier, Canadian composer Nicole Lizée and Japanese composer Keiichiro Shibuya.
+Knight instigated collaborations with international composers, including iconic American composer Alvin Lucier.
+In 2016, the AAO presented Exit Ceremonies in collaboration with Ensemble Offspring at Melbourne Town Hall, featuring the world premiere of Lucier's Swing Bridge, a major work commissioned by Peter Knight for the Melbourne Town Hall Grand Organ.
+Other significant collaborations included Canadian composer Nicole Lizée and Japanese composer Keiichiro Shibuya.
 The development of the Orchestra's collaborations with Australian indigenous musicians, and musicians from Asia has continued under Knight's direction receiving critical acclaim.

 The Australian Art Orchestra has also drawn significant praise for its ground breaking Creative Music Intensive program which brings musicians from around the world together in Tarraleah, in the Tasmanian Central Highlands, to share ideas about collaborating musically across cultures.
 This program was initiated by Peter Knight in 2014 and its first iteration was in Cairns.